CaelanBorowiec/gcalendar-editor-only/README.md

 ## Automate!
 You can automate the granting of permissions by setting up the script to run at a timed interval.

-* Click File -> Current Project's Triggers
+* Click File -> Current Project's Triggers.
-* Add a new trigger
+* Add a new trigger.
-* getCalendarGuests, Time-driven, **select your own interval**
+* getCalendarGuests, Time-driven, *select your own interval*.

 ## Authors

 * **Caelan Borowiec** - *Initial work* - [CaelanBorowiec](https://github.com/CaelanBorowiec/)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## Acknowledgments